Preparing for an Engagement Shoot

 Ahh, love is in the air!
 Did you know that Valentine's Day is the 2nd most popular day to get engaged?
 And the 6th most popular day is actually the day before Valentine's Day (ya know, for those guys who want more of the surprise element)!
 With V-Day just behind us, I can imagine there are a lot more engaged couples now than there were at the beginning of the week!
 With that said, lots of brides-to-be I know are already getting down to research for wedding planning.
 I figured in the midst of engagement season, this post would be helpful for those couples as they prep for not only the big day, but their engagement shoot as well!

 Engagement shoots have become more and more popular as the years go by.
 And there's good reason for it...they are fun and super helpful for the wedding day!
-There's many reasons why I eventually decided to include an engagement shoot in all of my wedding collections, starting with the fact that it's such a great way for all of us to get to know each other better!
+Plus, it's such a great way for all of us to get to know each other better!
 Your wedding is a monumental day and I'm going to be with you for a huge part of it, which is why building a relationship with you is important to me.
 I like to be seen as more than just a transactional photographer and more like someone who feels like a friend!
 Engagement shoots give us the opportunity to chat, connect and build on that friendship.

 Furthermore, they are great practice for you!
 Time after time, I hear couples tell me they are bad at taking pictures or they feel awkward in front of the camera.
 One, that's totally normal to feel that way since none of my couples are professional models!
 But two, it's even more of a reason for us to work on it and break down those walls.
 No one wants to be uncomfortable and camera shy on their wedding day, so the engagement is the perfect way to get out those jitters.
 You get to see how I work, practice some poses and by the end, you'll really see it's not half as bad as you may have thought.
 You spend the majority of the shoot looking into the eyes of your soon to be spouse and stealing some kisses and hugs throughout... pretty easy, right?
 When all is said and done, I hope the photos you get from the shoot bring you that much more confidence in hiring me as your wedding photographer and make you look forward to the wedding day even more!